HigherOrderCO/HVM/README.md

-It is, though, Turing complete, and covers a wide subset of the λ-calculus, including terms such as the Y-combinator, church encodings (including algorithms like addition, multiplication and exponentiation), as well as arbitrary datatypes (through scott encoding) and recursion.
+It is, though, Turing complete, and covers a wide subset of the λ-calculus, including terms such as the Y-combinator, church encodings (including algorithms like addition, multiplication and exponentiation), as well as arbitrary datatypes (both native and scott encoded) and recursion.

 ### Will HVM support the full λ-Calculus, or System-F?